The Steel Patek Philippe Cubitus 5821A on the Wrist

 Context of the launch

 For several months now, we knew Patek was cooking something, a new collection of sporty-chic watches.
 Knowing the category, the anticipation was high, to say the least.
-In addition to that, it must also be addressed that Patek Philippe isn’t the most prolific company regarding the creation of entirely new collections.
-We’ve seen dozens of new watches being released over the past decades, but when it comes to an entirely new design, an entirely new range with an entirely new name, we have to go back to 1997 with the launch of the Aquanaut – at least when it comes to men-oriented collections.
-There’s been the Twenty~4 in 1999 and Twenty~4 Automatic in 2018, but these were purely feminine lineups.
+In addition to that, it must also be addressed that Patek Philippe isn’t the most prolific company in terms of the creation of entirely new collections.
+We’ve seen dozens of new watches released over the past decades, but when it comes to an entirely new design, an entirely new range with an entirely new name, we have to go back to 1997 with the launch of the Aquanaut – at least when it comes to men-oriented collections.
+There were the Twenty~4 in 1999 and Twenty~4 Automatic in 2018, but these were feminine lineups.

 Building the success of a brand on a handful of iconic models is both extremely intelligent but also risky.
-If you look at the Swiss watch industry, we can surely find several points of comparison.
-Take for instance Rolex and the Submariner or the Daytona.
-While these watches are all about evolution and incremental updates, without breaking the norms that have been around since 1953 and 1963 respectively, every time a new reference is launched, it generates ample reactions.
-Imagine if Rolex was deeply redesigning its iconic dive watch…?
-It would be a proper revolution.
+If you look at the Swiss watch industry, we can find several points of comparison.
+Take, for instance, Rolex and the Submariner or the Daytona.
+While these watches are all about evolution and incremental updates, without breaking the norms that have been around since 1953 and 1963, respectively, every time a new reference is launched, it generates ample reactions.
+Imagine if Rolex radically redesigned its iconic dive watch… It would spark a revolution.

-Then take the example of the Code 11.59 by Audemars Piguet collection.
-For years, we’ve heard complaints regarding the brand’s lack of creativity, focusing mostly if not entirely on its octagonal designs, namely the Royal Oak, Royal Oak Offshore and Royal Oak Concept.
+Then, take the example of the Code 11.59 by Audemars Piguet collection.
+For years, we’ve heard complaints regarding the brand’s lack of creativity, focusing mostly, if not entirely, on its octagonal designs, namely the Royal Oak, Royal Oak Offshore and Royal Oak Concept.
 The release of Code 11.59, a watch that was designed to be the brand’s more classical, more elegant offering, generated reactions like never before amongst the watch community.
 Yet, the watch has an extremely refined case and even discreetly pays tribute to the RO with a partially hidden octagonal mid-case.
-5 years have passed and the Code 11.59 is now much more accepted than it used to be and is a vessel from incredible complications.
-And we believe here, at MONOCHROME, that it deserves more attention.
+Five Years have passed, and Code 11.59 is now much more accepted than it used to be.
+As a vessel for incredible complications, we believe here, at MONOCHROME, that it deserves more attention.

-Let’s now move back to Patek Philippe, a brand that has been known for being on the conservative side of things – the old-school elegant, the old-money-kind-of-watch.
-Remember when Patek released, in 2015, the Pilot Calatrava.
-The reactions were strong, to say the least.
+Let’s now move back to Patek Philippe, a brand that is known for its conservative approach to watchmaking, producing elegant old-school and old-money style watches.
+Remember when Patek released, in 2015, the Pilot Calatrava_ The reactions were strong, to say the least.
 The watch was unprecedented, far from anticipated and visually novel.
-It’s been close to 10 years now and the watch – as well as several iterations – is still in the collection.
+It’s been close to 10 years now, and the watch – as well as several iterations – is still in the collection.

 The point of this introduction is simple… There was not much room for appreciation with the launch of an entirely new collection by Patek Philippe.
-This is how things are nowadays, mostly thanks to social media.
+This is how things are nowadays, primarily thanks to social media.
 But we, at MONOCHROME, believe in a more hands-on and objective approach.
-Somehow, I want to leave a chance to the product, specifically when we talk about a watch, an object that’s meant to be worn on the wrist, and not judge on a 2-dimensional image.
+I want to give the product a chance, specifically when we talk about a watch, an object that’s meant to be worn on the wrist, and not judge it by a 2-dimensional image.
 So let’s do that, shall we?

 Overall design of the Patek Philippe Cubitus

-For its first masculine collection in 25 years, Patek Philippe made a bold choice, a square-shaped watch.
-In a market where approximately 95% (if not more) of the watch are round, releasing a shaped watch is always a risk.
+For its first masculine collection in 25 years, Patek Philippe made a bold choice: a square-shaped watch.
+In a market where approximately 95% (if not more) of the watch are round, releasing a shaped watch is always risky.
 The Cubitus (a.k.a the Cubic Nautilus) is thus a quadrangular-shaped watch with rounded corners.
 This shape isn’t entirely new to Patek and has been used in the past, yet on rare occasions.

-What the Cubitus is really, is a square evolution of the Nautilus.
-It relies on many of the design cues of the brand’s classic luxury sports watch, starting with the very same case construction in 2 parts – back/caseband and bezel – that was found on the original 3700 Nautilus, and has been brought back in the recent white gold Nautilus 5811G.
+What the Cubitus really is is a square evolution of the Nautilus.
+It relies on many of the design cues of the brand’s classic luxury sports watch, starting with the very same case construction in 2 parts – back/caseband and bezel – that was found on the original 3700 Nautilus and has been brought back in the recent white gold Nautilus 5811G.
 But it goes beyond that.
 If you look at the entirety of the case, you’ll see that it is a flattened version of the otherwise rounded Nautilus.
-The lateral modules, somehow reminiscent of hinges of portholes, have been kept alive but rendered straight, the overall architecture with the raised bezel is identical, the way the central case is connected to the bracelet too and even the finishing of the case, with vertical satin-finished parts and polished bevels on the sides of the bezel, is certainly familiar.
+The lateral modules, reminiscent of the hinges of portholes, have been kept alive but straightened.
+The overall architecture with the raised bezel is identical, as is the way the central case is connected to the bracelet.
+Even the finishing of the case, with vertical satin-finished parts and polished bevels on the sides of the bezel, is undoubtedly familiar.

-Then on to the dial of this steel Patek Philippe Cubitus 5821A, which is again a classic element.
-Both the colour, the embossed horizontal grooves, the shape of the hands and the applied markers, are all reminiscent of the Nautilus 5711, and specifically its farewell Olive Green edition.
+On to the dial of this steel Patek Philippe Cubitus 5821A, which is again a classic element.
+Both the colour, the embossed horizontal grooves, the shape of the hands and the applied markers are all reminiscent of the Nautilus 5711, and specifically its farewell Olive Green edition.
 Last but not least, the bracelet is also a familiar element that relies on the same overall design as the Nautilus.

 However, a watch is more than the sum of its parts.
-The result, if certainly rather polarizing and more original than what the Nautilus was (remember that this watch was designed almost 50 years ago… and back then was certainly not the most acclaimed model either), is much more pleasant than what many want you to think.
+The result, while polarizing – and more original than what the Nautilus was (remember that this watch was designed almost 50 years ago… and back then, was certainly not the most acclaimed model either) – is much more pleasant than what many want you to think.
 It features a combination of reassuring elements and new traits, bringing a watch with a distinct personality and yet an undeniable Patek DNA.
 This is possibly one of the reasons for the generous amount of comments we’ve seen around the web.
-Maybe, if Patek had been more creative and came up with something entirely new, reactions would have been softer.
+Maybe if Patek had been more creative and created something entirely new, reactions would have been softer.
 Or maybe not… It’s impossible to know.
-But by creating a watch with familiar traits, possibly to avoid a true fracture in the brand’s identity, Patek Philippe somehow generated many more reactions than it would ever have anticipated… Something that Porsche, when it first launched the Cayenne in 2002 and the Panamera in 2009, both incorporating elements of the iconic 911 in their designs while playing in different categories, can very well remember.
+But by creating a watch with familiar traits, possibly to avoid a true fracture in the brand’s identity, Patek Philippe generated more reactions than it would ever have anticipated… Something that Porsche, when it first launched the Cayenne in 2002 and the Panamera in 2009, both incorporating elements of the iconic 911 in their designs while playing in different categories, can well remember.

 The Steel Cubitus – Proportions, Nautilus Comparison

-Having had the chance to handle all 3 references in the collection, and for several hours, it gave us the ability to fully experience the watch on the wrist.
-And it’s time to address one of the most recurring comments regarding the Patek Philippe Cubitus; its size and proportions.
+Having had the chance to handle all three references in the collection for several hours gave us the ability to fully experience the watch on the wrist.
+And it’s time to address one of the most recurring comments regarding the Patek Philippe Cubitus: its size and proportions.

 For this article, we’ve decided to focus on the collection’s core model, the stainless steel reference 5821A with an olive green dial.
 And here are the actual measurements, but also elements of comparison with two other important models, the Nautilus 5711A and the Nautilus 5811G.